DotaPie/cat-monitoring/README.md

 - if a motion is picked up by camera, video is recorded and stored into /home/$USER/CatMonitoring
 - if you wish to upload videos automatically to google drive or FTP server, more steps are required

-## If you want to sync to the google drive, allow google API on your account and generate credentials.json:
-- just watch and follow https://www.youtube.com/watch?v=fkWM7A-MxR0 ...
-1:30 - 5:50 to obtain your credentials.json
-- after you download your credentials json file, rename it to credentials.json and put it to /home/$USER/CatMonitoring folder

 ## Python script install:
 	mkdir /home/$USER/CatMonitoring/CatMonitoringEnv